SuQuoc/SuQuoc/README.md

 ### Hi there 👋

+Hello, I'm Quoc Su from Austria, currently studying programming @42vienna.
+I enjoy learning with the 42 concept, peer-to-peer learning, expanding my knowledge in C and C++.

+## Skills and experience
+ * 💻 C / C++
+ * 💣 Forkbombing a pc

 <!--
 **SuQuoc/SuQuoc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.